Continuous invariant-based asymmetries of periodic crystals quantify deviations from higher symmetry: Introduction: motivations for a new continuous asymmetry of crystals

 \section{Introduction: motivations for a new continuous asymmetry of crystals}

-Many periodic crystals are highly symmetric, because a globally stable structure is often formed by a small number of energetically favourable bonds, molecules, or formula units, which are repeated in space $\R^3$ by symmetries \cite{lax2001symmetry}.
-Though we were motivated by molecular crystals, our invariant-based approach to asymmetry extends to non-molecular crystals and periodic sets in any Euclidean space $\R^n$.
+Many periodic crystals are highly symmetric, because a globally stable structure is usually formed by a few energetically favourable interactions, bonds, molecules, or formula units, which are repeated in $\R^3$ by symmetries \cite{lax2001symmetry}.
+Though we were motivated by molecular crystals, our invariant-based approach to asymmetry extends to all non-molecular crystals and periodic sets in any Euclidean space $\R^n$.

 While molecular crystals can contain many molecules in primitive unit cells, they are often obtained from a smaller number of molecules by \emph{symmetry operations} preserving the whole crystal in $\R^3$ \cite{Zprime}.
 For a non-molecular crystal, the chemical analogue of a molecule is a \emph{formula unit} that is an electronically neutral group of atoms or ions, embedded in $\R^3$ and representing their relative numbers in a given compound, reduced to the smallest integer numbers.
-For example, the table salt has the empirical formula \ce{NaCl} with a formula unit consisting of two ions \ce{Na}$^+$ and \ce{Cl}$^-$.
+For example, table salt has the empirical formula \ce{NaCl} with a formula unit consisting of two ions \ce{Na}$^+$ and \ce{Cl}$^-$.
+However, this pair of ions can be chosen in many geometrically different ways, because ionic bonds in \ce{NaCl} do not define a bounded object, such as a molecule.
+Hence, non-molecular crystals should be unambiguously split into disjoint \emph{geometric blocks}, for example, single ions, or metal blocks and organic linkers in a metal organic framework.

-The integer $Z$ usually denotes the number of formula units in a primitive unit cell.
-For brevity, a \emph{crystal} in this paper means a periodic crystal, while $Z$ can be non-integer for disordered or aperiodic crystals in \cite{senechal1996quasicrystals}.
-Let a formula unit $F_i$ of a crystal $S$ have $n_i$ symmetry operations (including the identity) that preserve $S$ and a general position of $F_i$ for $i=1,\dots,Z$.
-The \emph{Z prime} $Z'(S)=\sum\limits_{i=1}^Z \dfrac{1}{n_i}$ is often defined as $Z$ divided by the number of independent general positions of formula units \cite{steed2015packing}.
-About 90\% of entries in the Cambridge Structural Database (CSD) have $Z'\leq 1$, meaning that all their molecules are related by symmetry operations \cite{anderson2006when}.
-However, the CSD has many high $Z'$ crystals \cite{brock2016high}.
+In this paper, a \emph{crystal} $S$ means a periodic crystal, while $Z$ can be non-integer for disordered or aperiodic crystals \cite{senechal1996quasicrystals}.
+The \emph{multiplicity} $Z$ usually denotes the number of formula units in a primitive unit cell.
+The \emph{relative multiplicity} \emph{Z prime} was often defined as $Z(S)$ divided by the number of independent general positions \cite{steed2015packing}, which makes sense, if $S$ consists of chemically equivalent molecules.
+For crystals with chemically different molecules (called co-crystals), \cite{van2000structure} used another notation $Z''$ for the number of crystallographically non-equivalent molecules.
+To cover non-molecular crystals, we define $Z'$ below for any periodic point set $S\subset\R^n$ with a given splitting into geometric blocks.